MISP/misp-rfc/misp-galaxy-format/raw.md

 ## values

-The values array contains one or more JSON objects which represents all the possible values in the galaxy.
+The values array contains one or more JSON objects which represent all the possible values in the galaxy.
 The JSON object contains four fields: value, description, uuid and meta.
 The value is represented as a string and **MUST** be present.
 The description is represented as a string and **SHOULD** be present.
 The meta or metadata is represented as a JSON list and **SHOULD** be present.
 The uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the value reference.
 The uuid **SHOULD** can be present and **MUST** be preserved.